WebAssembly/spec/md-proto/WebAssembly.md

 #### Instruction Traps

-Instructions may *trap*, in which case execution of the current module is immediately terminated and abnormal termination is reported to the embedding environment.
+Instructions may *trap*, in which case execution of the current instance is immediately terminated and abnormal termination is reported to the embedding environment.

+> Except for the call stack and the state of any executing functions, the contents of an instance, including the linear memory, are left intact after a trap.
+This allows inspection by debugging tools and crash reporters.
+It is also valid to call exported functions in an instance that has trapped.

 #### Function Return Execution